 Are Get-Rich-Quick Schemes Reliable?

-A get-rich-quick scheme can make lots of promises, but more often than not, they fall short when it comes to the delivery.
+A get-rich-quick scheme can make lots of promises, but they generally fall short when it comes to the delivery.
 What you can usually count on with a get-rich-quick scheme is that you’ll lose money if you participate.
 That’s because that’s how these schemes are designed to operate.

 Even if you don’t lose money outright, you may only get a small return on investment.
 Or it can take much longer to see results.
 For example, say you’re interested in becoming a blogger so you can quit your full-time job.
 You see a popular writing course advertised by lots of different bloggers who claim to be making six figures a year.

 You might eventually get rich, but there’s no “quick” about it.
 That’s why get-rich-quick schemes are so problematic.
-They rely on people looking for a shortcut to easy money, despite that building one’s income and net worth can in reality take years.
+They rely on people looking for a shortcut to easy money, despite the reality that building one’s income and net worth typically takes years.

 Recommended: Are You Bad with Money?
 Here’s How to Get Better